hazelgrove/phi/2-type-aliases/2-type-aliases.md

 # Motivation

 **Type aliases** give users ability to define a shorthand for another type, which is either a user defined type or primitive type.
-As for benifits, type aliases can reduce the amount of typing as well as increasing the readability of code.
+As for benefits, type aliases can reduce the amount of typing as well as increasing the readability of code.

-Moreover, most of pupolar programming languages provide this feature such as `typedef` in C/C++ and [type synonym](https://wiki.haskell.org/Type_synonym) feature in Haskell.
+Moreover, most of popular programming languages provide this feature such as `typedef` in C/C++ and [type synonym](https://wiki.haskell.org/Type_synonym) feature in Haskell.

 # Overview
-To be able to define type aliases, fisrt we need to introduce a **kind system** to classify type constructors including the singleton kind which is used to express the type aliases.
+To be able to define type aliases, first we need to introduce a **kind system** to classify type constructors including the singleton kind which is used to express the type aliases.
 Second, we need to be able to construct **type variables** to stand for some type.

 Also, for a good user experience, new error messages for cursor inspector is needed.
 For the pretty printer, we also need to support the new syntax.